Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Go-Kart Camber: The Ultimate Guide

-Camber is the angle at which the tires are set on the kart.
+Camber is the angle at which your tires are set on your go-kart.
 If you are looking at the kart from the front, the camber would be the angle at which the tires lean to the sides of the kart.
-It can either give you more grip in corners, or more straight-line speed, and in some cases, both.
+It can either give you more grip in corners, or more straight-line speed, and in some cases it can give you both.

-The 3 Different Camber Settings
+The 3 Different Go-Kart Camber Settings

-Neutral Camber
+1. Neutral Camber

-Negative Camber
+2. Negative Camber

-Positive Camber
+3. Positive Camber

 When To Adjust Your Go-Kart Camber

 Adding positive camber will cause your tires to wear and overheat more quickly.
 So, it’s important to adjust your camber between qualifying and races.
 Having your tires heat up quickly can be useful in qualifying to get a quick lap in.
-If your tires overheat, you will start to lose your grip on those tires and your lap times will become drastically slower.
+But if your tires overheat, you will start to lose your grip on those tires and your lap times will become drastically slower.

 So, if you are running in a low horsepower category where all the karts struggle to get to a higher speed on the straights, setting the camber to a negative value could give you a big advantage.
 On the other hand, if you are running a high-speed kart like a KZ, setting your camber to a positive setting for higher grip will be advantageous.